Shopify SEO: 12-Step Guide for Beginners

 TABLE OF CONTENTS

-That involves using the right keywords, creating a logical site structure, and using other search engine optimization (SEO) best practices.
-To ensure your site appears in search engines like Google.
+Use the right keywords, create a logical site structure, and apply other search engine optimization (SEO) best practices to ensure your site appears in search engines like Google.

 Like this: